nf-core/eager/docs/tutorial_human_popgen.md

 Samtools Flagstat (pre/post Filter):

 - Do I see outliers, e.g. with unusually high levels of human DNA, (indicative of contamination) that require downstream closer assessment?
+Are your samples exceptionally preserved?
+If not, a value higher than e.g. 50% might require your attention.

 DeDup/Picard MarkDuplicates):